-IBM Watson Media has recently expanded the delivery methods available for both live and VOD streams by introducing Direct HLS streaming.
+IBM Video Streaming has recently expanded the delivery methods available for both live and VOD streams by introducing Direct HLS streaming.
 Direct HLS gives you the option to access HLS versions of streaming content without using our player or one of our SDKs.
 The HLS URL points to an m3u8 playlist, which can be integrated into 3rd party playback components.
 Here's just a snapshot of what this means you can do with HLS streams:

 - HLS can be delivered via multicast along side implementing an SDK for UMS connection.

-The Direct HLS feature allows you to access your IBM Watson Media streams via a simple HTTP(S) request to a URL, and the HLS playlist is passed back as a response.
+The Direct HLS feature allows you to access your IBM Video Streaming streams via a simple HTTP(S) request to a URL, and the HLS playlist is passed back as a response.
 To enhance the privacy needs of certain content, we've ensured that this new URL is secure through a signature, which is a hash composed with a secret token.
 This signature is appended automatically when we generate the URL.

 The Direct HLS URL follows this pattern: